-Choose from either a folk story, legend or fairy tale e.g Chang Er, Puteri Gunung Ledang or Cinderella.
-It should have a story (the narrative or plot), some characters (the roles played by actors) and some meaning (theme or ‘content’).
-Think about how you would like to see your version of this onstage, and start to collect some ‘show and tell’ items, e.g. notes, pictures and music.
+You can base your portfolio on either a folk story, legend or fairy tale.
+It should have a story (the narrative or plot), characters (the roles played by actors) and meaning (theme or ‘content’).
+Consider how you would like to see your production of this story onstage and compile your portfolio with the following:

 - Draw, paint or collect some images that show the different settings or scenery.
-Perhaps, show how these ‘scenes’ might appear with different lighting, with different atmospheres, in daylight or at midnight – whatever the story needs.
+Show how these ‘scenes’ might appear with different lighting, with different atmospheres, in daylight or at midnight etc.

 - Consider all the characters in the story and select some of the most important ones.
-Make some notes about their main qualities, age, ambitions, etc. Draw, collect photographs, cut out magazines of what you think the story will look like.
-Perhaps you might like also to cast some of these roles with actors you know.
+Make some notes about their main qualities, age, ambitions, etc. Draw, collect photographs, cut out magazines of what you think the characters will look like.
+You may want to cast some of these roles with actors you know.

-If we wish to know more about your project, we will arrange for a discussion with you.
+If we wish to know more about your portfolio, we will arrange for a discussion with you.

 |Singaporeans||Singapore PR||International||Singaporeans||Singapore PR||International|